Arnold-Kakas/paddleR/README.md

 [![Codecov test
 coverage](https://codecov.io/gh/Arnold-Kakas/paddleR/graph/badge.svg)](https://app.codecov.io/gh/Arnold-Kakas/paddleR)
 <!-- badges: end -->

+## 📦 About paddleR

 <img src="man/figures/logo.png" align="right" width="160"/>

-The goal of paddleR is to provide a comprehensive R interface to the Paddle API, enabling seamless integration with Paddle’s billing and subscription management platform.
+The goal of paddleR is to provide a comprehensive and user-friendly R interface to the Paddle API, enabling seamless integration with Paddle’s powerful billing and subscription management platform.

+This R package provides a robust interface to the Paddle API, enabling developers, analysts, and product teams to interact with Paddle’s billing and subscription platform directly from R.

+The package allows you to:

+- Create, retrieve, and update customers
+- Generate authentication tokens for Paddle.js checkout flows
+- Query customer lists with filters and pagination
+- Retrieve subscription details, including status and history
+- Manage products
+- Manage invoices
+- Many more

 ## Installation